 My grocery list template lists all of the items that I buy most weeks.
 These items are categorized according to my local grocery store’s layout.
 I leave extra space between items and categories so that I have room to write in items where I’ll find them in the store.

-This is what my current template looks like:
+This is what my current grocery list template looks like:

-Then I go through the week’s meal plan, recipe by recipe, and add any ingredients that I need to buy to the list.
+- Go through your meal plan for the week, recipe by recipe, and add any ingredients that you need to buy to the list.

 My grocery list template isn’t fancy.
 Originally I used a simple word processing document, which I’ve updated over time as my eating habits changed and our family grew.